 See the Utah Museum of Natural History's Range Creek website for more information.

-Students are responsible for paying full tuition as assessed by the University.
+Students are responsible for paying full tuition as assessed by the University, and a $700.00 course fee for meals and transportation between SLC and the Field Station.
 View the full tuition schedule for the current academic year.
 Students should figure tuition according to the Resident fees, as there is no Non-Resident tuition assessed for summer courses.
 Note that tuition amounts are subject to change without notice.
-The exact tuition amount for Summer 2017 (which is part of the 2016-2017 academic year) will not be available until April 2017, but there is usually a 10% increase between one academic year and the next.
+The exact tuition amount for Summer 2020 (which is part of the 2019-2020 academic year) will not be available until April 2020, but there is usually a 10% increase between one academic year and the next.

 Most field equipment will be provided.
 However, field school participants are required to assemble a small personal tool kit.
 This includes the tools and other equipment that are frequently used during survey and excavation.
 Many of the items are fairly common and students may find that they already own some of them.

 Metric triangular scale - Graduations 1:10, 1:20, 1:25, 1:50, 1:75, 1:125.

 Other brands purchased must have a mirror and 360 degree dial.